cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/influxstore.rst.txt

      - Optional.A JSON with key/value pairs to tag stored values.
    * - Target
      - Optional.
 Defines a cell range to show the query result (key/value-pairs).
 Currently only the fully qualified measurement name is returned.
-   * - Period
+   * - Duration
      - Optional.
 Defines how long stored values should be kept.
+Duration is a number plus a time unit.
+Valid units are  "ms" for milliseconds, "s" for second, "m" for minute, "h" for hour, "d" for day and "w" for week.
+To specifiy infinity use "INF".
 Defaults to 1h.
    * - Timeout
      - Optional.
 Defines Timeout to perform query.